Freedom of Information Act (FOIA)

 Search, review, and duplication of records fees may apply.
 Please indicate your willingness to pay applicable fees.

-Commercial Use Requests -- will be charged for research, review, and duplication.
+Commercial Use Requests - Charged for research, review, and duplication.

-Educational and Non-commercial Scientific Institution Requests -- will be charged for duplication over the first 100 pages.
+Educational and Non-commercial Scientific Institution Requests - Charged for duplication over the first 100 pages.
+Note: Individuals asking for documentation to complete classwork does not fall within this area.

-Representatives of the News Media --will be charged for duplication over the first 100 pages.
+Representatives of the News Media - Charged for duplication over the first 100 pages.
+Note: The FOIA office may ask for clarification to be considered under this category.

-All Other Requests – will be charged for search and duplication over the first 2 hours of search and the first 100 pages of duplication.
+All Other Requests – Charged for search after the first 2 hours are exhausted and will receive the first 100 pages of duplication at no charge.

 Note: The Exchange may ask for supporting justification as proof for requests claiming status under Educational, Non-commercial Scientific Institutions or News Media.